 I hated to break it to him, but this was it!

-Back Training Mistake #3 – Not Focusing on the Details
+3. Not Focusing on the Details

 The details are critical; when someone comes in with back pain, here are some suggestions to get them through their workout pain-free:

-Summary on the Back Training Mistakes
+Summary of the Back Training Mistakes

 Back pain is an epidemic.
 Americans spent $90 BILLION in 2006 alone treating their low back pain.

-Mike Robertson has helped clients and athletes from all walks of life achieve their strength, physique and performance related goals.
+Mike Robertson has helped clients and athletes from all walks of life achieve their strength, physique, and performance-related goals.

 Rick Kaselj, MS